SOCIAL TV: CREATING COMMUNITIES WITH TELEVISION (SPRING 2014)

 Revised edition.
 New York: NYU Press, 2008.

 Spigel, Lynn and Olsson, Jan ed.
-Television after TV, Duke University Press, 2004
+Television after TV, Duke

 Other books to be added during the semester on specific projects.